xunilrj/sandbox/sources/cpp/lru/readme.md

 }
 ```

 These methods are pretty much the same.
-The only difference is that we always need to move the "value" in the "moveable" version.
+The only difference is that we always need to move the "value" in the "movable" version.

 ```c++
     TValue& put(const TKey& key, TValue&& value)